Intune

 In the Endpoint manager, now go to devices → configuration profiles

-- Create another new profile for Windows 10 using the SCEP certificate template with these settings
+- Create another new profile for Windows 10 using the SCEP certificate template .
+You can create a profile with either the "User" or "Device" certificate type, depending on your specific use case and requirements.

 You need to make sure that every user has an EmailAddress set in their Azure User Profile.
 If not, SCEP the profiles will not install.